jonasblomdin/Twig-Wordpress/README.md

-twig-wordpress
+Twig-Wordpress
 ==============

 An implementation which aims to bring the Twig template engine to Wordpress.

 ##Install
 Twig-Wordpress should be bundled with your theme.
-The folowing examples takes for granted that your theme has this library in a folder named twig-wordpress.
+The folowing examples takes for granted that your theme has this library in a folder named *twig-wordpress*.

-    require 'twig-wordpress/bootsrap.php';
+    require 'twig-wordpress/bootstrap.php';

 Your theme should contain a twig folder with the structure below.
-The structure could off course be overridden using the constants before you load the bootstrap.
+The structure could off course be overridden using the constants *before* you load the bootstrap.

     theme
       twig